 Even weirder to the situation is the new morgue keeper.
 Shiver.
 Then, there is the cryptic symbol and swathes of cloth that start tying all of the murders together.
 Weird dreams.
 Tales of drowning witches.
 Lots of door bolting.
 With a strong religious presence backed by old Puritan values, abortion clinics and witches seem even less fathomable in Eastwood.

-For More Witchy Books Check Out:
+For More Witchy Books Like The Color Of Fear Check Out:

-Lets not forget the romance, too.
+Let’s not forget the romance, too.
 Douglas, Rachel’s childhood friend and secret admirer, decides to help in the quest to learn the meaning behind the mysterious symbols and Rachel’s troubled past.
 Of course, Douglas wants to be so much more than the boy next door and decides to make his move during all of the drama.

 A good mystery wouldn’t end without an attempt on the protagonist’s life, a heroic sweetheart rescue, and a solid conclusion to the murders.
 Except…there are some magical elements because, well, witches.